 The highlight of the morning was a speech by wheelchair athlete Mike Schlappi.
 The speech was inspiring, sad, funny, educational and entertaining all at once.
 Did you know that people have 11 negative thoughts per every positive thought?
 Most people don’t realize what they have until it’s gone.
 Mike was a normal teenager just like all of us when he was accidentally shot by his best friend.

-Mike told us how he overcame the emotional hurt of his injury, and how he’s went on to live an exciting and full life in spite of his physical injury.
+Mike Schlappi told us how he overcame the emotional hurt of his injury, and how he’s went on to live an exciting and full life in spite of his physical injury.
 How you might ask?
 Mike Schlappi followed his dream and passion for basketball.
 Basketball?
 That’s right!
-Mike Schlappi won 2 Paralympic Gold Medals (1988 Seoul & 1992 Barcelona) and 2 Bronze Medals (1996 Atlanta & 2000 Sydney).
+Mike Schlappi won 2 Paralympics Gold Medals (1988 Seoul & 1992 Barcelona) and 2 Bronze Medals (1996 Atlanta & 2000 Sydney).

 I think his motto “If you can’t stand up, stand out” is the greatest, and everyone, disabled or not, can be inspired by his personal story.